Skip to Main Content

 7. More study help

-Now you have your information, it is time to put everything together.
+Now that you have your information, it is time to put everything together.
 The below resources will help you get started:

 8. Feedback